 Although I used to produce charts for the USA and Europe at the weekends due to my workload this is no longer possible.
 However I can produce charts for Europe and USA and times (0600, 1200, 1800 or 2400 UTC) by e-mailing me and including the requested date, region and required chart time and requests will be actioned as soon as possible.

 Basic instructions for using as a weather based propagation forecast tool.

 These charts are based on pressure tendency.
-Areas of risng pressure are shown using blue contours and areas of falling pressure use red contours.
-In order to predict geographical areas of weather based propagation enhancement we need to look for the blue areas.
-The area of prime enhancement is the leading edge of this blue area, usually the eastern edge in the northern hemisphere but not always so you may have to compare charts over a couple of days to guage a pattern.
+Areas of risng and falling pressure are shown using contours.
+In order to predict geographical areas of weather based propagation enhancement we need to look for the leading edge of rising pressure areas.
+The area of prime enhancement is the leading edge and this is usually the eastern edge in the northern hemisphere but not always so you may have to compare charts over a couple of days to guage a pattern.

 The charts can also be used to compare a previous night's reception by comparing the chart for the evening before your reception period.
-For example if you were listening between 2300 Friday and 0100 Saturday use the Friday chart.
+For example if you were listening between 2300 Friday and 0100 Saturday use the Saturday 2400 UTC pressue tendency chart.

-Please note that this service now only operates over the weekend (Friday to Sunday inclusive).
-Charts for other days and regions are available on request.
+Please note that this forecast propagation chart service now only operates on request.

-About me 8 About Kilkeel 8 Beacons rx'd 8 Example NDB 8 NDBs Ireland 8 Publications 8 Radio Hobby 8 Update8 US DX page 8 Wx Charts 8 Related Sites 8 Index
+Index 8 About me 8 About Kilkeel 8 Beacons rx'd 8 Example NDB 8 NDBs Ireland 8 Publications 8 Radio Hobby 8 Update8 RUlogs 8 Wx Charts 8 Related Sites